-Secti Administering Authority

-The council with statutory responsibility for running the Fund, in effect the Fund's "trustees".
+Administering Authority The council with statutory responsibility for maintaining a pension fund.

 Admission Bodies

 Employers where there is an Admission Agreement setting out the employer's obligations.
 These can be Community Admission Bodies or Transferee Admission Bodies.
 For more details (see 2.3).